elixir-berlin/planning/Hosts-Guideline.md

 ## When is it happening?

-Every 2nd Thursday of month usually between 7-10 pm
+Every 2nd Thursday of month, usually between 7-10 pm.

 ## What is required to be a host?